 Owner & Irish Dance Teacher- TCRG

 Louise is a graduate of Bridgewater State University, where she double majored in Elementary Education and English Literature.
 While attending Bridgewater, Louise was a member of the dance program.
 Immediately following college, Louise began teaching dance and fitness classes to children and adults in the South Shore, while also working as a preschool teacher.
 Louise opened her studio~ Miss Louise's School of Dance in March 2012.
-She recently decided to focus fully on her Irish Dance program and renamed the school McHale School of Irish Dance.
+Recently, Louise decided to focus fully on her Irish Dance program and renamed the school McHale School of Irish Dance.
 Louise enjoys sharing her love of Irish dance each and every day.
 She believes it is a great way to form friendships, build confidence, and live a healthy lifestyle!
 When Louise isn't dancing, she enjoys family time with her husband, two children & dog!

 Irish Dance Teacher